How to Enable or Disable USB Port in Windows 7

 Method 5: Use BuduLock

-This is free software available online which can lock any defined folder and block unauthorized access to the USB ports.
-Basically, the software blocks USB port and lock folders with alphanumeric passwords.
+This is free software available online that can lock any defined folder and block unauthorized access to the USB ports.
+Basically, the software blocks USB ports and lock folders with alphanumeric passwords.
 It is a very useful tool that you can operate as;

 Step 1: Obviously, first you have to download BuduLock on your Windows computer and install it properly.